jedoGit/miniature-winner/RAG-App-Tool-Cloudflare/README.md

 ## Chat Flow
 <img width="979" height="376" alt="image" src="https://github.com/user-attachments/assets/06d97f93-dab0-4113-8fc3-89a99a5b1ef8" />

-## Infrastructure
-This applicattion is hosted in Cloudflare using Cloudflare Workers and Workers AI.

 ## Future plans
 Implement an agentic AI flow using OSS-GPT-20B and provide access to tools such as web search, gmail, google sheets and google calendar using Langchain agent executor library.